 His surgery is related to an attack by a neighbor at his Kentucky home in 2017.
 Mr. Paul has filed a civil suit against the neighbor seeking compensation for physical pain and mental suffering.

-Long associated with the Shouldice clinic, the renowned hernia surgeon is a past president and a founding father of the American Hernia Society, Dr. Bendavid has performed thousands of procedures and is presently associated with the Shouldice Hospital in Toronto where the natural tissue, mesh-free, tension-free procedure was developed by Dr. Edward Earle Shouldice.
+Long associated with the Shouldice clinic, the renowned hernia surgeon was a past president and a founding father of the American Hernia Society, Dr. Bendavid has performed thousands of procedures and is presently associated with the Shouldice Hospital in Toronto where the natural tissue, mesh-free, tension-free procedure was developed by Dr. Edward Earle Shouldice.

-Today he believes surgical mesh should only rarely be needed to be used on women for inguinal hernia repair, though it may be needed for femoral hernias.
+He believed surgical mesh should only rarely be needed to be used on women for inguinal hernia repair, though it may be needed for femoral hernias.

 TheHerniaLetter.org discusses the vigorous debate between mesh and non-mesh repairs.
 Dr. Bendavid in this discussion, counters the assurances by the AHS (American Hernia Society) about the safety of mesh.
 His comments are in the bold.